home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

 4. Under "Entity ID" change the entity id as required.
 Do **not** change `sensor.` or `device_tracker.` part of the ID
 5. Repeat Steps 4 and 5 for each sensor you wish to rename

-## Opening or resuming the Companion App generates authentication errors in my Home Assistant notifications
-This is normally due to having a camera entity present on a Lovelace picture entities or picture elements card.
-A workaround for this is to remove the the camera entity in the short term while this is resolved.
-You may be able to use [live stream view](https://github.com/home-assistant/core/issues/23055) to address this.
-This is a known bug with Home Assistant which you can track and help address [here](https://github.com/home-assistant/core/issues/23055).

 ## `kCLError` when pulling down to manually refresh the app/update Location

 To fix this change the location permission for the Home Assistant App to "Always" in iOS Settings>Privacy>Location Services.